Mass media in Croatia: Status and self-regulation of journalists

-Public reputation of press journalists is low: a 2008 survey found 54% of respondents considering journalists to be influenced by political or economic interests.
+Public reputation of press journalists is low: a 2008 survey found 54% of respondents considered journalists to be influenced by political or economic interests.

 No license is required to work as a journalist in Croatia, and the government has no way to exclude anyone from practicing journalism.
-Yet, journalists are in a more and more dire professional condition, due to growing job insecurity linked to the degeneration of the general economic conditions in the country.
+Yet journalists are in a more and more dire professional condition, due to growing job insecurity linked to the degeneration of the general economic conditions in the country.
 Pressures have been mounting, while respect for ethical standards is in decline.
 Journalists "have no time, no money, no incentives, and, very often, not even the inner drive required to produce good journalists", as summed up by IREX.
-Investigative journalism is more and more rare, while most journalism tend to be "superficial, sensationalist, tabloid-style, and copy/past".
+Investigative journalism is ever rarer, while most journalism tends to be "superficial, sensationalist, tabloid-style, and copy/paste".
 Advertorials and infotainment are also on the rise.
 In lack of specialised journalists, "experts" are often consulted, but they tend to be always the same and to simply confirm the journalist's position, rather than offering a variety of positions.

 Journalists in Croatia have salaries in line with other professions, though often not regular, and around 20-20% lower than in 2007/2008.
 The average salary is of $1,200, but in the local media it can go down to half of that.
 Freelancing is not enough to earn a living, and young journalists often have to pick up second or third jobs too.

 The Croatian Journalists' Association (CJA) has adopted a Code of Ethics.
 The Ethical Council of the association checks the compliance with the Code and inquires upon its violations, though it can only adopt public statements.
 The CJA Code of Ethics is deemed one of the best of its kind, and often used as a point of reference in other countries in transition.
 Yet, defamation and hate speech, particularly online, remain beyond acceptable standards.